openrewrite/rewrite-docs/docs/recipes/java/jspecify/migratefromopenrewriteannotations.md

 ---
-sidebar_label: "Migrate to JSpecify"
+sidebar_label: "Migrate from OpenRewrite annotations to JSpecify"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Migrate to JSpecify
+# Migrate from OpenRewrite annotations to JSpecify

 **org.openrewrite.java.jspecify.MigrateFromOpenRewriteAnnotations**